12 Things Your Bladder Secretly Wants to Tell You

 Try these tricks to “hold it” longer

 It’s best not to “hold it” if you don’t have to, because there’s a chance it could raise your urinary tract infection risk.
 Sometimes, though, life gets in the way: You’re at a concert, on a road trip, or in a city lacking public bathrooms.
 First, avoid anything that might bother the bladder.
 “Irritants like coffee make your bladder more sensitive, and instead of getting a trigger to urinate at six ounces, you may have to go after just three ounces,” says Dr. Brucker.
 When you have to go, distract yourself—engage in a conversation or dive into an interesting read.
 “There’s a big brain component to this, so if you need to go to the bathroom and you distract yourself with some other task, that sensation goes away,” continues Dr. Brucker.
 And, of course, make sure you’re completing your Kegel exercises every day to keep your “hold it” muscles strong.
+(Learn how long it takes for kegel exercises to work.)
 Simply contract your muscles as though you’re stopping urine flow, hold for three seconds, and relax for three seconds; repeat 10 to 12 times daily.

 Kegels are for you too, fellas